muscak/Facial-Emotion-Recognition/README.md

 Emotion recognition from the facial expressions using CNN

 This project has 3 sections:
-1. Baseline model which created manually
+1. Baseline models which are created manually
 2. Transfer learning
 3. Hyperparameter optimization using Keras Tuner